Siegfried Uiberreither: Early life

 Born in Salzburg, he was the son of an engineer named Josef Überreither.
-(The family name was officially changed to Uiberreither in June 1933.)
-Uiberreither attended volksschule and realschule in Salzburg, and in 1924 joined the Schill Youth (Schilljugend), a right-wing youth organization founded by Gerhard Roßbach.
-In 1927 Uiberreither joined the Austrian Nazi Party.
-From 1927 to 1933 he studied law and political science at the University of Graz while working as a construction worker.
-From 1930 to 1938 he was employed as a secretary and, later, executive secretary for the Workers' Sickness Fund (Arbeiterkrankenkasse) in Graz.
-In 1933 he joined the SA, serving in SA-Standarte 27 in Graz.
-In July 1933 he graduated from his studies as a Doctor of Law, shortly after the Austrian Nazi Party was outlawed by Chancellor Engelbert Dollfuss.
-Uiberreither remained active in the underground Party as ideological officer (1935-1937) and (from October 1937) leader (Führer) of the illegal SA-Brigade 5, "Mittel-Steiermark", based in Graz.
+The family name was officially changed to Uiberreither in June 1933.
+Uiberreither attended Volksschule and Realschule in Salzburg and, in 1924, joined the Schill Youth (Schilljugend), a right-wing youth organization founded by Gerhard Roßbach.
+In 1927, he joined the Austrian Nazi Party.
+From 1927 to 1933, he studied law and political science at the University of Graz while working as a construction worker.
+From 1930 to 1938, he was employed as a secretary and, later, executive secretary for the Workers' Sickness Fund (Arbeiterkrankenkasse) in Graz.
+In 1933 he joined the Sturmabteilung (SA), serving in SA-Standarte 27 in Graz.
+In July 1933, the month after the Austrian Nazi Party was outlawed by Austrian Chancellor Engelbert Dollfuß, Überreither graduated from his studies with a Doctor of Law degree.
+He remained active in the underground Party as an ideological officer (1935-1937) and, from October 1937, leader (Führer) of the illegal SA-Brigade 5, "Mittel-Steiermark", based in Graz.

 Career after the Anschluss

 Following Austria's Anschluss with Nazi Germany on 12 March 1938, Uiberreither was promoted to SA-Brigadeführer and was named Acting Police President for Graz.
-On 10 April he was elected to the Reichstag.
+At the parliamentary election of 10 April, he was elected as a Nazi deputy to the Reichstag from the newly renamed Ostmark.
 On 24 May 1938, Adolf Hitler appointed him Gauleiter of Gau Styria.
 Additionally, on 9 June he was named Landeshauptmann of Styria, thus uniting under his control the highest party and governmental offices in his jurisdiction.
 On 1 October 1938, Uiberreither officially joined the Nazi Party with membership number 6,102,560.
 On 9 November of the same year, he was advanced to the rank of SA-Gruppenführer.

 In May 1939 Uiberreither married Käte Wegener (1918–2012), the daughter of Alfred and Else Wegener.
 They had four sons.
 In October 1939 he entered military service as a mountain trooper (Gebirgsjäger) with the 3rd Mountain Division and participated in the German landings in Norway.
 He was awarded the Iron Cross, 2nd class and the War Merit Cross, 1st and 2nd class.
 In July 1940, he was discharged from the Wehrmacht with the rank of Leutnant in the reserves.